 At Chartlytics we love data graphics!
 So many different kinds of data graphics exist that it would take a very large book to properly describe them all.
 One class of graphic displays we see quite often falls under the category of “time series.”

 A time series graphic shows data changing across an interval of time.
 How many pounds did a person lose across days?
-What number of speeding tickets did police issue during holiday weekends?
+How many speeding tickets did police issue during holiday weekends?
 How many hurricanes took place each month last year?
 The data on a time series graphic, frequently displayed on a “line chart,” tells a story of change.

 Two main actors in the data story include “trend” and “variability” (sometimes the weird actor “outlier” joins the cast).
 Trend refers to how a measured quantity increases, decreases, or stays the same.
 Variability displays the stability, irregularity, or volatility of the measured change.
 An outlier refers to exceptional performance of the positive (“Wow look how awesome she did!”) or negative persuasion (“Ug, what the heck happened there!”).